distantmagic/paddler/README.md

 # Paddler

 > [!IMPORTANT]
 > Big chances!
-I have finished rewriting Paddler into Rust (from Golang) to use the [Pingora](https://github.com/cloudflare/pingora) framework for the networking stack.
+Paddler is rewritten into Rust (from Golang) and uses [Pingora](https://github.com/cloudflare/pingora) framework for the networking stack.
 >
+> Version `1.0.0` brings some minor API changes and reporting improvements.
+>
-> Version `1.0.0` will bring some minor API changes and reporting improvements.
-After that, the next plan is to introduce a supervisor who does not just monitor llamas.cpp instances, but to also manage them (replace models without dropping requests, etc.).
+> The next plan is to introduce a supervisor who does not just monitor llamas.cpp instances, but to also manage them (replace models without dropping requests, etc.).

 Paddler is an open-source, production-ready, stateful load balancer and reverse proxy designed to optimize servers running [llama.cpp](https://github.com/ggerganov/llama.cpp).